robsonoduarte/ourbudget/README.md

 # ourbudget #
-The open source project to manager the budget
+> The open source project to manager the budget

+> This module use Scala as the main language.